 The 26 French-dubbed video tapes were sent to the Canadian station TVOntario to be shown during its Sunday afternoon/evening French-language programme schedule, and to also play on the French-language channel La Chaîne Française; the episodes commenced there on 14 October 1990.

-The dubbed tapes for "La Genèse des Daleks" surfaced again when France 4 aired a special "La Nuit Doctor Who" on 19 May 2012.
+The dubbed tapes for "La Genèse des Daleks" surfaced again when France 4 aired a special "La Nuit Doctor Who" event on 19 May 2012 - see more below.

 TV Movie, 84 minutes:

 |TVM||The TV Movie||Le Seigneur du Temps : Docteur Who : Le Film|

 After a very long delay (see the chronology above), the series finally started on Sunday, 19 February 1989, at 9.00am, being part of the line-up of CLUB DOROTHÉE DIMANCHE (CDD) children's programmes, hosted by the Anneke Wills' lookalike "Dorothée".

 The scheduled timeslot for CDD ran from 8.10am or 8.15 to 10.30am on Sundays, with "Docteur Who" appearing between 9.00 to 9.30am for the first three weeks, then 8.55 to 9.25am after that.